pegasus-isi/ACME-Workflow/README.md

     $ ./create_newcase -case $CASEDIR -mach hopper -compset F1850 -res T31_g37 -project m2187

  In this case "m2187" is our Hopper project ID, and "mach" means "machine" and should be set to "hopper".
-The "compset" defines what initial conditions you want to use, and "res" specifies the resolution.
-Possible compsets: F1850, B1850.
+The "compset" defines the component set, or the set of model components and configuration you want to use, and "res" specifies the resolution, or grid setting.
+Possible compsets include: F1850, B1850.
- Possible resolutions: ne30_g16, T31_g37.
+ Possible grids include: ne30_g16, T31_g37.

 2. Make any manual changes to the case that are required for your simulation.